What is the Swartz Center for Entrepreneurship?

 1971: The Tepper School of Business was one of the first schools in the world to offer entrepreneurship education.
 Jack Thorne and Dick Cyert, later the president of CMU, spearheaded the initiative.

-1989: The Donald H. Jones Center for Entrepreneurship was established, with the mission to serve the Carnegie Mellon campus.
+1989: The Donald H. Jones Center for Entrepreneurship (DJC) was established with a transformational $1 million gift, with the mission to serve the Carnegie Mellon campus.
 The DJC was positioned on campus as the epicenter of entrepreneurship, innovation and technology.
 Academic courses and programs tie in across the campus’ variety of science and arts programs.

 1993: Carnegie Mellon’s Center for Technology Transfer and Enterprise Creation (CTTEC) is founded.
 CTTEC is responsible for facilitating and accelerating the movement of research and technology out of the university and into the marketplace.